hmohebbi/hmohebbi.github.io/_posts/2021-04-11-explain-probing-results.md

 <br><br>
 ### Verb Tense and Noun Number
 This analysis inspects BERT representations for grammatical number and tense information.
-For this experiment we used the __ObjNum__ and __Tense__ tasks: the former classifies the object according to its number, i.e., singular (NN) or plural (NNS), whereas the latter checks whether the main-clause verb is labeled as present or past.
+For this experiment we used the __ObjNum__ and __Tense__ tasks: the former classifies the direct object of the main clause according to its number, i.e., singular (NN) or plural (NNS), whereas the latter checks whether the main-clause verb is labeled as present or past.

 <div style="text-align: center;">
   <div style="background: #f0f0f0; display: inline-block; padding: 10px 24px">